 It is also important to us that you understand we will fight for your rights and an appropriate payout in your case, never forcing a low-ball agreement or taking other shortcuts.
 Some firms will not go to trial.
 Instead, they will reach agreements with insurers that do not compensate their clients fairly.
 They simply want to close as many cases as possible.

 This is not how our firm works.
-Our trial lawyers will sue and represent you to a judge and jury if needed to get justice for you.
+Our auto accident injury lawyers will sue and represent you to a judge and jury if needed to get justice for you.
 At Dolman Law Group, we know that a serious injury can change an individual’s life.
 We also know how important it is for victims to maximize their ultimate compensation.

 At the same time, we know this is a personal experience.
 We aim to make the process easier for every client that we work with.
 To learn more about our team, contact us today for a free consultation.